petros-d/docs/docs/airflow-alerts.md

 ## Overview

 You can utilize Airflow's alerting framework to monitor the health of individual tasks and DAGs across your Airflow Deployments.
+This guide provides information about configuring various Airflow alerts on Astronomer.

 ## Configure Slack Notifications, Custom Notifications, and SLAs